FastNetMon Advanced simple average traffic calculation mode

 sudo fcli commit

-In this mode FastNetMon does not use any complicated algorithms which may be vulnerable to anomalies in telemetry export logic to calculate bandwidth and just calculates traffic every speed_calculation_delay seconds.
-Unfortunately, attack detection will be delayed by value set in speed_calculation_delay.
+In this mode, FastNetMon does not use any complicated algorithms, which may be vulnerable to anomalies in telemetry export logic to calculate bandwidth and just calculates traffic every speed_calculation_delay seconds.
+Unfortunately, attack detection will be delayed by the value set in speed_calculation_delay.

 All dashboards and traffic calculation metrics from fcli and API will be re-calculated once per speed_calculation_delay seconds.